 How many times has this happened to you?
 You give a great lesson on the writing task at hand then send your students to go do their assignment.
 2 minutes later, you hear those dreaded words.
 “J’ai fini”.
 You think to yourself, how is this possible?
 You’ve only been working for a couple of minutes!
 You ask to see their work and they’ve written one or two sentences and claim they have nothing left to share about the topic you chose.
 Now what?
 In this post, I’ll be showing you how I teach narrative writing in French Immersion in order to minimize “j’ai fini”, get your students writing the whole time, and keep them engaged.

-I have two ways of introducing narrative writing.
+I have two ways of introducing narrative writing in my French classroom.
 How I do it depends on the age and abilities of my students.
 The lesson itself is the same, but I start with drawing pictures with younger students and we go for the writing first with the older students.
 Please note that what I’m describing below takes place over numerous days.
 We do mini activities after each mini lesson.

 I start by stressing that writing is just telling a story but on paper.
 We discuss telling each other stories:

 - What kinds of stories do you tell?

 - What do stories do you tell different people (family, friends, teacher, etc.)?